Remembrances of childhood in the 1950s and early 60s, these essays describe place and time and how they defined the importance of a hometown.

 Joseph's books are also available online on Amazon and Barnes and Noble, through print-on-demand ordering.

-He has an Amazon Author’s Page and welcomes any reviews you wish to give.
+He has an Amazon Author’s Page and a Goodreads Author's Page, and welcomes any reviews you wish to give.

 Most bookstores and libraries can also order his books from their distributor, Ingram Book Company.